 Note that, Galagos in Kibale park can also hop like a kangaroo or just run or walk on four legs.

 Social Structure Of Bushbabies In Kibale Forest

 Galagos are social, arboreal, and nocturnal primates.
 They spend their day sleeping in thick vegetation, tree branches, hollow trees, and even in old nests of birds.

 Bushbabies in Kibale usually sleep in groups of several individuals.
 However, carry out their nocturnal activities solitarily.
 When disturbed in the daytime, it can move though on a slower pace.

 Please note that at the night, they’re active and agile, jumping over 3- 5m in a leap.
 On flat surfaces, Bush babies hop like little Kangaroos.
 But, they mostly locomote by leaping and climbing through trees.

-Generally, Bush babies in the wild have a shorter life span than those in captivity.
+Are you wondering about the lifespan of Galagos in Kibale National Park?
+Well, note that Galagos in the wild have a shorter life span than those in captivity.

 Please note that these nocturnal and arboreal feeders enjoy most insects, especially in the wet seasons.
 However, during drought, they feed solely on the gum that flows out of some trees.

 Predators Of Galagos In Kibale Forest National Park

 The common predators of Bushbabies in Kibale National Park include Owls, Eagles, Snakes Mongoose, Jackals, Genets, plus domestic Dogs and Cats.